| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday March 10, 2009

 year- and he pledges that he is willing to roll up his sleeves and help in

+that effort.
 Here in Arlington, Va., we talked with Detrick about the policy process- and he indicates that he believes there are several areas where we may see some positive improvement in the positions of the National Farmers Union, based on the efforts of Oklahoma to insert language they feel is better for production agriculture.
 Detrick also says he is looking forward to a trip to the White House on Wednesday with other members of the National Farmers Union board- he says he is looking forward to the dialogue that may be available for Administration leaders.
 We spent a few minutes between sessions talking with Terry Detrick on Monday afternoon- and our conversation is a part of our webstory linked below- click and jump there to see more on the AFR presence here in Arlington at the 107th annual meeting of the NFU. | |

-More than Dead on Arrival ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Chairman
+| More than Dead on Arrival ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Chairman

 of the House Ag Committee, Collin Peterson of Minnesota, was one of the